Sharp variance estimator and causal bootstrap in stratified randomized experiments: Stratified Randomized Experiments

 \begin{condition} The weighted variances $\sum_{m=1}^M\pim\varm[1]/\rhom$, $\ \sum_{m=1}^M\pim\varm[0]/(1-\rhom)$, and $\sum_{m=1}^M\pim\varmdif$, tend to finite limits, which are positive for the first two.
-The limit of $ \sum_{m=1}^M\pim\{\varm[1]/\rhom+\varm[0]/(1-\rhom)-\varmdif\} $ is positive. \end{condition}
+The limit of $\sum_{m=1}^M\pim\{\varm[1]/\rhom+\varm[0]/(1-\rhom)-\varmdif\}$ is positive. \end{condition}

-Condition~\ref{cond1} requires that the stratum-specific propensity scores are uniformly bounded away from zero and one.
-Condition~\ref{cond2} is a moment type condition, which is weaker than the bounded $(2+\delta)$th moment condition for some $\delta>0$.
-It is crucial for deriving the finite-population asymptotic theory \citep{li2016,Liu2019,schochet2022design}.
-Condition~\ref{cond3} is a sufficient condition for $\sigma^2$ having a finite and positive limit.
+Condition~\ref{cond1} stipulates that the stratum-specific propensity scores $\rhom$ are uniformly bounded away from zero and one.
+Condition~\ref{cond2} serves as a moment-type condition, which is less stringent than requiring a bounded $(2+\delta)$-th moment condition for some $\delta>0$.
+This condition is important for establishing finite-population asymptotic theory, as noted in previous studies \citep{li2016,Liu2019,schochet2022design}.
+Condition~\ref{cond3} provides a sufficient condition for $\sigma^2$ to have a finite and positive limit, ensuring that the variance remains well-defined and meaningful in the context of our analysis.